Tuesday, April 18, 2023

 The brick retaining walls and steps are going in!
 The wall cap and treads will all be the same gorgeous basalt.
 The landings will all be grass.

 I believe they plan to add the brick to the chimneys today.
 The chimneys will also have basalt caps.
+I drew this detail out for the Hispanic mason that doesn't speak English.

-Finials and beam ends are installed!
+Drop finials and beam ends (rafter tails) are installed!

 We are getting very close!